 Our experience with grizzly bears

-When I saw a grizzly bear, it looked huge, dangerous, like an animal that can kill you, demanding a certain level of respect.
-Meanwhile, black bears I’ve seen always seemed to have an β€˜I don’t care’ attitude and looked cute and cuddly (even though they’re not!).
+When I saw a grizzly bear, it looked dangerous, like an animal that can kill you, demanding a certain respect.
+Meanwhile, black bears I’ve seen always seemed to have an β€˜I don’t care’ attitude and look cute and cuddly (even though they’re not!).

-The best place to see grizzlies is on bear-watching tours in British Columbia when they stuff themselves with fish on the annual salmon run.
+The best place to see grizzlies in the wild is on bear-watching tours in British Columbia, where they stuff themselves with fish on the annual salmon run.

 Spirit of Yellowstone national park